Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   KeyPath keyPathFile1 = "export" / 1 / "file";          // { "export", "1", "file" }
   std::cout << keyPathFile1 << std::endl;                // export.1.file

-Note that the :literal:`/` operator is also overloaded for combinations of :class:`unsigned int` with :class:`string` or :class:`KeyPath` (but not for two pairs of :class:`unsigned int`), so :literal:`0` and :literal:`1` are implicitely converted to strings.
+Note that the :literal:`/` operator is also overloaded for combinations of :class:`unsigned int` with :class:`std::string` or :class:`KeyPath` (but not for two pairs of :class:`unsigned int`), so :literal:`0` and :literal:`1` are implicitely converted to strings.

-Although there is ambiguity when printing :literal:`keyPathFile1`, since :literal:`export.1` can be read as "the second element of an array defined at key :literal:`export`" or "the element at key :literal:`"1"` of an object defined at key :literal:`export`", there is no ambiguity when actually using the key path to access the values.
-If the :class:`json` object obtained when accessing the key :literal:`export` is of value type :literal:`object`, the key :literal:`"1"` will be used, while the integer value :literal:`1` will be used when the :class:`json` object at the key :literal:`export` is of value type :literal:`array`.
+Although there is ambiguity when printing :literal:`keyPathFile1`, since :literal:`export.1` can be read as "the second element of an array defined at key :jsonkey:`export`" or "the element at key :jsonkey:`"1"` of an object defined at key :jsonkey:`export`", there is no ambiguity when actually using the key path to access the values.
+If the :class:`json` object obtained when accessing the key :jsonkey:`export` is of value type :jsontype:`object`, the key :jsonkey:`"1"` will be used, while the integer value :literal:`1` will be used when the :class:`json` object at the key :jsonkey:`export` is of value type :jsontype:`array`.

 Error handling